 AnyObject – a keyword used in Swift protocol definitions that limits protocol adoption to class types (and not structures or enums) which can be important when we want to be able to use a weak reference to the delegate.
-For clarification: AnyObject is only for reference types (classes), whereas the Any keyword is for both value and reference types.
-We should use Any and AnyObject only when we explicitly need the behavior and capabilities they provide.
+For clarification: AnyObject

-So AnyObject refers to any instance of a class, and is equivalent to id in Objective-C. It’s useful when you specifically want to work with a reference type because it won’t allow any of Swift’s structs or enums to be used.
-AnyObject is also used when you want to restrict a protocol so that it can be used only with classes.
-As of Swift 4. protocol P : class {} and protocol P : AnyObject {} parse identically and there’s no semantic difference between them, whereas previously there had been some subtle differences, this means that the AnyObject syntax is now preferred.
+parse identically and there’s no semantic difference between them, whereas previously there had been some subtle differences, this means that the AnyObject syntax is now preferred.
 We almost always want to use AnyObject with delegate methods (whilst also referencing them weakly inside our classes).

-Since Swift 4 the preferred way to declare a class-only protocol is to use AnyObject rather than class.
-So instead of writing this:
+Since Swift 4 the preferred way to declare a class-only protocol is to use AnyObject

 You write this (although one could make the argument that the former is more descriptive – and they parse the same):

 Associated Type – An associated type gives a placeholder name to a type – this can be used as a powerful method of making your protocols generic.
 Indeed when using associated types with a protocol, the actual type to use for that associated type isn’t specified until the protocol is adopted (making this an example of generics).
 In the words of Paul Hudson, “they mark holes in protocols that must be filled by whatever types conform to those protocols”.
-Associated types can be specified with the associatedtypekeyword.
+Associated types can be specified with the associatedtype

 A basic Swift example could look like this: